jose011974/Python-Video-Downloader/yt-dlp/README.md

 - **Option 7: Any URLs that were not able to be downloaded will be placed in a text file called `Unsupported URLs.txt` .** This option will automatically go through all URLs in the text file and open them in your web browser so you can download them manually.
 - **Option 8: Open the GitHub page of this script**
 - **Option 9: Exit the script.**
-- Option 0: Update dependencies (must run the script with admin privileges
+- Option 0: Update dependencies

 ### Extra Notes:
 - Only files above 25 MB will be compressed.
 This is because Discord wants money apparently.